She was trending on Twitter. Strangers were calling her ugly.

 Double down.
 Reframe.
 Defend.

-The difference is everything.
 She only fights for the failures connected to her authentic self-image.
 The ones that aren't hers get jettisoned without a second thought.
-The ones she built from scratch — bought the script, hired the director, gained the weight, took the punches — those she'll defend to the last breath.
+The ones she built from scratch, bought the script, hired the director, gained the weight, took the punches, those she'll defend to the last breath.

-That's Type 3 identity management operating in real time.
+This is Type 3 identity management operating in real time.
+The question isn't "did it succeed?"
+The question is "was it mine?"

 Sweeney co-founded it with Davino around 2020.
 The name reflects her philosophy: "I believe that everything is a collaborative experience, that the more minds and the more hands-on something, the better the project turns out.
 So I always like to be fifty-fifty with all my partners."
 (Emmys)